ALIEN NATION: THE COMPLETE SERIES

 "Rose," "The End of the World," "The Unquiet Dead," "Aliens of London," "World War Three," "Dalek," "The Long Game," "Father's Day," "The Empty Child," "The Doctor Dances," "Boom Town," "Bad Wolf," "The Parting of the Ways"

 by Walter Chaw I'm a fan of Graham Baker's dreadful Alien Nation from 1988.
-Run the words of the title together and you get a not-terribly-clever yet not-entirely-awful summary of what the film is getting at when it's not busy being a retarded high-concept buddy cop flick pairing your typical crusty old vet with an earnest rookie who happens to be an alien with a spotted pate instead of a hilarious racial minority.
+Run the words of the title together and you get a not-terribly-clever yet not-entirely-awful summary of what the film is getting at when it's not busy being a ludicrous high-concept buddy cop flick pairing your typical crusty old vet with an earnest rookie who happens to be an alien with a spotted pate instead of a hilarious racial minority.
 (Shades of Dead Heat, where Joe Piscopo played a bug-eyed zombie.)
 It's a schlocky B-concept, granted, but the parallax view suggests that lurking in Alien Nation is a neat parable about the Chinese-American experience in San Francisco around the turn of the century and on through to the modern day.

 Dubbed "newcomers" and saddled with ridiculous names by overworked and disinterested naturalization pencil pushers, they eat food that the "terts" find repulsive and apparently can't hold their liquor.
 They also demonstrate high adaptability in language and social integration, a solid work ethic, increased intelligence, a dark and hidden history of drug addiction and colonial abuse, mysterious physical attributes, the perception of arcane sexual practices and knowledge, and the perception that as a "favoured" minority, the greatest threat they represent to the status quo is perhaps their willingness to work harder and for cheaper.
 The first alien police detective is Sam Francisco (a brilliant Mandy Patinkin); the old racist gumshoe enlisted as his partner is gruff Sykes (James Caan, phoning it in); and it's good for just long enough that when it finally becomes another stupid police procedural, the distance it has to fall is that much greater.